Oliver (chimpanzee): Death

 Oliver spent his last years with another chimpanzee, a female known as Raisin.
-She was placed with Oliver for companionship since Oliver's advanced age and years in the research lab left him arthritic, mostly blind, and unable to interact daily with younger, more playful chimpanzees at the sanctuary.
+She was placed with Oliver for companionship, since Oliver's advanced age and years in the research laboratory left him arthritic, mostly blind, and unable to interact daily with younger, more playful chimpanzees at the sanctuary.

-News of Oliver as well as photos were often posted online by his caregivers, owing to public interest.
-He took part in regular enrichment activities including a watermelon smashing party documented in the Friends of Animals online newsletter, and even the chance to paint.
+News of Oliver, as well as photos, were often posted online by his caregivers, owing to public interest.
+He took part in regular enrichment activities, including a watermelon smashing party documented in the Friends of Animals online newsletter, and even the chance to paint.
 Although elderly, Oliver had access to the outdoors and lived the rest of his life in quiet retirement.

 Oliver died in his sleep and was found on June 2, 2012, with Raisin next to him; he was at least 55 years old.
 Stephen René Tello, executive director of Primarily Primates, said that Oliver would be cremated and his ashes would be spread on the grounds of the sanctuary of the primates.

 Genetic testing

-In 1996, while Oliver was still housed by the Buckshire Corporation, a geneticist from the University of Chicago tested portions of his DNA, and revealed that he had the 48 chromosomes of a normal chimpanzee, disproving an earlier claim that he had 47 (chimpanzees normally have 48 and humans normally have 46).
+In 1996, while Oliver was still housed by the Buckshire Corporation, geneticist David H. Ledbetter from the University of Chicago tested portions of his DNA, and revealed that he had the 48 chromosomes of a normal chimpanzee, disproving past rumors that he had 47 (chimpanzees normally have 48 and humans normally have 46).
 In a separate study, Oliver's cranial morphology, ear shape, freckles, and baldness were found to fall within the range of variability exhibited by the common chimpanzee.
 Further genetic testing, published in the American Journal of Physical Anthropology, found that Oliver's mitochondrial DNA closely matched that of the central chimpanzee subspecies, which lives in the Republic of the Congo, Gabon, and other areas of Central Africa.